Shohanur-Rahman/dotnet-api-versioning/README.md

 ### Usage

-- Send requests to the respective endpoints with appropriate payloads.
+- Use the versioned routes to access the API endpoints.
-- Profile photos can be updated by uploading a file through multipart/form-data in the `photo-update` endpoint.
+- Profile photos are updated by sending a multipart/form-data request to the photo update endpoint.
-- The API responds with standardized `ApiResponse<T>` objects to simplify client-side error handling.
+- All responses are wrapped in the `ApiResponse<T>` format for consistency.
+- Explore the API via the integrated Scalar UI available at `/scalar` endpoint.

 ---